From time crystals to time quasicrystals: Exploring quasiperiodic phases in transverse field Ising chains: TQC in the disordered ITF model

+To quantify $t_{\mathrm{th}}$, we analyze the envelope of the magnetization $m^x(t)$.
+We identify two characteristic times from this envelope.
+The first, denoted $\tau_{\mathrm{pre}}$, marks the onset of the prethermal regime.
+It is defined as the time when the initial transient decay concludes and the magnetization enters its first nearly flat region (solid red line in Fig.~\ref{Fig:magnetization-quasi}).
+The second time, $\tau^{*}$, corresponds to the end of this first plateau, where the envelope begins its decay due to heating.
+We define the prethermal lifetime as $t_{\mathrm{th}} = \tau^{*} - \tau_{\mathrm{pre}}$, following the convention established in Ref.~\cite{Kemp2017,prethermal2021}.
+This definition facilitates systematic comparisons across different system sizes and driving conditions, aligning our analysis with the broader literature on prethermal phases.

+The first plateau is identified as the period during which the normalized magnetization $m^x(t)$ maintains an amplitude within the interval $0.9 < m^x < 1$.

-It is important to note that in certain systems, such as the Ising model under a longitudinal magnetic field, a transformation exists that can map a quasiperiodic Hamiltonian to a periodic one, enabling the transition from TQC to TC through a unitary transformation \cite{FTS}.
-However, in the ITF model, such a transformation is not readily detectable.
-Specifically, the transformation must convert a quasiperiodic drive into a periodic one while leaving the time-independent Ising Hamiltonian unchanged.
-While this is achievable for the Ising model in a longitudinal field, identifying a similar transformation for the ITF chain poses significant challenges.
-As we will demonstrate in Section \ref{Sec:TQC-SG}, although the ITF chain with couplings $J_i \in [-J/2, J/2]$ exhibits a TC phase under a periodic drive, it fails to exhibit a TQC phase under the quasiperiodic drive described in Eq. (\ref{Eq:quasi-Hamiltonian-drive}).
+It is important to note that, in the Ising model subjected to a longitudinal magnetic field, a unitary transformation exists that maps the quasiperiodic Hamiltonian onto a periodic one.
+This transformation facilitates the transition from a TQC to a TC \cite{FTS}.
+However, such a transformation does not exist for the ITF model.
+Specifically, the transformation would need to convert the quasiperiodic drive into a periodic one while leaving the static Ising Hamiltonian unchanged.
+While this is possible for the Ising model in a longitudinal field, no similar transformation is available for the ITF chain because the transverse term in the Hamiltonian does not commute with the interaction term.